Shirleen-Gathungu/Top-50-Spotify-tracks-in-2023-Analysis/README.md

 # Converting is_explicit column to numeric
 cleaned_songs_dataset$is_explicit_numeric <- as.numeric(cleaned_songs_dataset$is_explicit)

-# Checking  correlation between explicit content and popularity
+# Checking  the correlation between explicit content and popularity
 correlation <- cor(cleaned_songs_dataset$is_explicit_numeric, cleaned_songs_dataset$popularity, use = "complete.obs")

 print(correlation)